-8.2.8.
-Vertebrate Animals and/or Human Subjects (2 pages)
+7.2.7.
+Human Subjects (2 pages)

-If vertebrate animals will be used, provide a detailed plan of the protocols that will be followed.
 If human subjects or human biological samples will be used, provide a detailed plan for recruitment of subjects or acquisition of samples that will meet the time constraints of this award mechanism.
-If vertebrate animals and/or human subjects are included in the proposed research, reference biostatistical input for sample selection and evaluation.
-In addition, certification of approval by the institutional IACUC and/or IRB, as appropriate, will be required before funding can occur.
+If human subjects are included in the proposed research, reference biostatistical input for sample selection and evaluation.
+In addition, certification of approval by the institutional IRB, as appropriate, will be required before funding can occur.

-8.2.9.
+7.2.8.
 Publications/References